 - 1 tablespoon olive oil

-- 2 garlic cloves minced
+- 2 cloves garlic minced

-- 1/4 cup apple cider vinegar
+- ¼ cup apple cider vinegar

-- 1/4 cup red wine vinegar
+- ¼ cup red wine vinegar or white vinegar

 - 1 teaspoon salt

-- Add onion and cook until softened.
+- Add 1 cup chopped onion and cook until softened.

-- Pour in vinegars, honey and salt.
+- Pour in vinegars, sweetener of choice and salt.